NinjaEagle/restaurant-journey-app-frontend/README.md

 ## Setup
 1. Use your terminal to navigate into the place where you want to clone NYC Restroom Finder's directory and `git clone` the url.
 2. In terminal run `bundle install` in order to install the necessary gems needed to run the backend.
-3. In terminal run `npm install` in order to install the necessary packages found in the `package.json` file to run this frontend.
+3. Execute `npm install` in order to install the necessary packages found in the `package.json` file to run this frontend.
 4. Then this command: `yarn add semantic-ui-react`
 5. Run `rails s` on the backend (https://github.com/Franchely/restaurant-journey-app-backend) then run `npm start`
 6. Open [http://localhost:3000](http://localhost:3000) or another port specified to view it in the browser.